 - Refusing to identify oneself – Refusing to provide a name or giving a false name

 - Lying to police – lying about the incident or making false allegations

 Proof of Offence

 To prove the offence of obstruction in court the prosecutor must prove the following elements of the offence, beyond a reasonable doubt to a Judge.

 - Accused knew that the complainant was a peace officer

 - In uniform

 - Utterance of officer

-- Peace officer was engaged in lawful duty at all relevant times
+- Peace officer was engaged in lawful execution of his duty at all relevant times

 - Reasonable grounds exited to arrest/investigate